c0ldw4ter/DB-python/README.md

 ### This code is written in Python for easy execution of complex PostgreSQL queries.
 # To launch:
 - Need to create database with all tables and roles, to do it you need to use file db.sql.
 DB must called "aviation"
-- In project folder need to create python venv (~python -m venv venv)
+- In project folder need to create python venv `0python -m venv venv`
-- Download all dependencies(~pip install -r requirements.txt)
+- Download all dependencies `pip install -r requirements.txt`
-- Now you can run python script db.py
+- Now you can run python script db.py `python db.py`

 # Info about project
 - Key actions are logged